arthurffd/proj22_indice_reverso/README.md

   ```

 <br />
-3. With your Hadoop HDFS and YARN running, go to the $HADOOP_HOME dir:<br />
+3. With your Hadoop HDFS and YARN running, go to the $HADOOP_HOME dir:

   - Create 2 folders in the HDFS: docs and out :

   ```